 Our Fold-Up Market Tote checks off all these boxes, plus they are super fun to sew.
 They are cleverly put together with only two pieces of fabric, four totally self-encased seams, and a nice cotton ribbon to tie the whole thing up.

-Make a trio using our Fold-Up Market Tote Bundle.
-It includes some thread, cotton ribbon, and three of Purl Soho’s beautiful linen fabrics: Linen Grid, Watercolor Linen, and Handkerchief Linen, making them strong, pretty, and ready for action! -Molly
+Making a trio requires only a few materials: some thread, cotton ribbon, and three of Purl Soho’s beautiful linen fabrics: Linen Grid, Watercolor Linen, and Handkerchief Linen, making them strong, pretty, and ready for action! -Molly

-Our Fold-Up Market Tote Bundle contains enough fabric for three bags and comes in three palettes: Pink (pictured above), Gray (pictured below, left), and Mint (pictured below, right).
-Each one includes…
+Three yards of fabric is enough material for a trio of bags and we’ve chosen three lovely palettes for inspiration: Pink (pictured above), Gray (pictured below, left), and Mint (pictured below, right).
+Each one uses…

 - 1 yard of Purl Soho’s Linen Grid

 - 1 yard of Purl Soho’s Handkerchief Linen

 - 1 yard of Purl Soho’s Watercolor Linen

 - 3 yards of Studio Carta’s Fettuccia Ribbon, 1/4 inch in Natural

 - A 110-yard spool of Gutermann’s Cotton Sewing Thread in color 1040